First passage sets of the 2D continuum Gaussian free field: Two-valued local sets

 First, it is convenient to review a larger setting, that of bounded type local sets (BTLS) introduced in \cite{ASW}.
 These sets are thin local set $A$, for which its associated harmonic function $h_A$ remains bounded.
 Here, by a thin local set (see \cite{ WWln2, Se}) we mean the following condition: \begin{itemize} \item For any smooth test function $f \in \mathcal{C}^\infty_0$, the random variable $(\Phi,f)$ is almost surely equal to $(\int_{D \backslash A } h_A(z) f(z) dz) + (\Phi^A,f)$. \end{itemize}

 This definition assumes that $h_A$ belongs to $\mathbb L^1(D\backslash A)$ \, which is the case in our paper.
 For the general definition see \cite{Se}.
 In order to say that the union of two thin sets is thin, it is more convenient to use a stronger condition.
 Indeed, it is not hard to show that (see Proposition 4.3 of \cite{Se} for a proof): \begin{itemize} \item If $h_A$ is $\mathbb L^1(D\backslash A)$ and for any compact set $K\subseteq D$, the Minkowski dimension of $A\cap K$ is strictly smaller than 2 then $A$ is thin. \end{itemize} Now, we can define the bounded type local sets. \begin{defn}[BTLS] Consider a closed subset $A$ of $\overline D$ and $\Phi$ a GFF in $D$ defined on the same probability space.
-Let $K>0$, we say that $A$ is a $K$-BTLS for $\Phi$ if the following four conditions are satisfied: \begin {enumerate} \item $A$ is a thin local set of $\Phi$. \item Almost surely, $|h_A| \le K$ in $D \backslash A$. \item Almost surely, each connected component of $A$ that does not intersect $\partial D$ has a neighborhood that does intersect no other connected component of $A$. \end {enumerate} If $A$ is a $K$-BTLS for some $K$, we say that it is a BTLS. \end {defn}
+Let $K>0$, we say that $A$ is a $K$-BTLS for $\Phi$ if the following three conditions are satisfied: \begin {enumerate} \item $A$ is a thin local set of $\Phi$. \item Almost surely, $|h_A| \le K$ in $D \backslash A$. \item Almost surely, $A$ contains no isolated points and each connected component of $A$ that does not intersect $\partial D$ has a neighbourhood that does not intersect any other connected component of A. \end {enumerate} If $A$ is a $K$-BTLS for some $K$, we say that it is a BTLS. \end {defn}